crcx/retroforth/RETRO-Book.md

 Each time a word is called, the next address is pushed to the return stack.

+# Working With Assembly Language

+RETRO runs on a virtual machine called Nga.
+It provides a standard assembler for this called *Muri*.

+Muri is a simple, multipass model that's not fancy, but suffices for RETRO's needs.

+## Assembling A Standalone File

+A small example (*test.muri*)

+    ~~~
+    i liju....
+    r main
+    : c:put
+    i liiire..
+    i 0
+    : main
+    i lilica..
+    d 97
+    i liju....
+    r main
+    ~~~

+Assembling it:

+    retro-muri test.muri

+So breaking down: Muri extracts the assembly code blocks to assemble, then proceeds to do the assembly.
+Each source line starts with a directive, followed by a space, and then ending with a value.

+The directives are:

+    :    value is a label
+    i    value is an instruction bundle
+    d    value is a numeric value
+    r    value is a reference
+    s    value is a string to inline

+Instructions for Nga are provided as bundles.
+Each memory location can store up to four instructions.
+And each instruction gets a two character identifier.

+From the list of instructions:

+    0 nop   5 push  10 ret   15 fetch 20 div   25 zret
+    1 lit   6 pop   11 eq    16 store 21 and   26 end
+    2 dup   7 jump  12 neq   17 add   22 or    27 ienum
+    3 drop  8 call  13 lt    18 sub   23 xor   28 iquery
+    4 swap  9 ccall 14 gt    19 mul   24 shift 29 iinvoke

+This reduces to:

+    0 ..
+5 pu    10 re    15 fe    20 di    25 zr
+    1 li    6 po    11 eq    16 st    21 an    26 en
+    2 du    7 ju    12 ne    17 ad    22 or    27 ie
+    3 dr    8 ca    13 lt    18 su    23 xo    28 iq
+    4 sw    9 cc    14 gt    19 mu    24 sh    29 ii

+Most are just the first two letters of the instruction name.
+I use `..` instead of `no` for `NOP`, and the first letter of each I/O instruction name.
+So a bundle may look like:

+    dumure..

+(This would correspond to `dup multiply return nop`).

+## Runtime Assembler

+RETRO also has a runtime variation of Muri that can be used when you need to generate more optimal code.
+So one can write:

+    :n:square dup * ;

+Or:

+    :n:square as{ 'dumure.. i }as ;

+The second one will be faster, as the entire definition is one bundle, which reduces memory reads and decoding by 2/3.

+Doing this is less readable, so I only recommend doing so after you have finalized working RETRO level code and determined the best places to optimize.

+The runtime assembler has the following directives:

+    i    value is an instruction bundle
+    d    value is a numeric value
+    r    value is a reference

+Additionally, in the runtime assembler, these are reversed:

+    'dudumu.. i

+Instead of:

+    i dudumu..

 # Internals

 The next few chapters dive into RETRO's architecture.
 If you